SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     + Fix estimate_solar_home_panel_cost (fixed by prepare_system_cost)
     + Update every use of prepare_component_cost_by_year for consistency

+20160929-1630 - 20160929-1700: 30 minutes

+We can round up by checking whether the first two differences are equal and if they are, then choosing the second one.
+This only works if the return order is consistent.
+Another alternative is to sort first by the difference and then sort by the capacity.
+Actually, I don't think we should round up.
+If the smaller generators are less efficient, then we should use the less efficient numbers in order to be conservative in our estimates.

+    Check that capacity values are unique for each table (there should be no duplicates)

     Name initial variables
     Draft table
     Specify final variables